Aarleks/zettel.vim/README.md

 DONE - Make new zettel
 DONE - Search for zettels by file names
-DONE - Search in zettels by content using grep or ripgrep TODO - Tag system: 1) make a tag, 2) search by tags TODO - note history system (jumplist)
+DONE - Search in zettels by content using grep or ripgrep DONE - Tag system: 1) make a tag, 2) search by tags TODO - non-goyo focussed writing for Zettel buffers TODO - note history system (jumplist)
 TODO - like urlscan; list links outward pointing
 TODO - list links inward pointing